 Section B. Location of Operation.

-The principal office of the TRIT is hereby located at 300 Park Avenue, San Fernando, CA 91304.
-The Board of Directors of TRIT is hereby granted full power and authority to change said principal office from one location to another.
+The principal office of the TSTT is hereby located at 300 Park Avenue, San Fernando, CA 91304.
+The Board of Directors of TSTT is hereby granted full power and authority to change said principal office from one location to another.

 Section C. Purpose.